 - 6.2 Six-fifths positions should be limited and not part of the normal scheduling at a site.
 At any given time, the number of six-fifths assignments at a site will not exceed six.
 At any given time, the number of six-fifths assignments in the district shall not exceed 20. - 6.3 The six-fifths assignment is to be considered temporary.
-Contract assignments will be made on a semester-by-semester basis. - 6.4 Compensation will be provided at one-fifth the unit member's per diem rate of pay for the contracted workday during the term of the assignment.
+Contract assignments will be made on a semester-by-semester basis. - 6.4 Compensation will be provided at one-fifth the unit members per diem rate of pay for the contracted workday during the term of the assignment.
 This is an "extra duty" assignment and California State Teachers' Retirement System credit may not apply. - 6.5 The site administrator shall notify the Association President prior to notifying unit members of a 6/5 assignment opening. - 6.6 All six-fifths assignments will be voluntary.
 The site administrator shall notify all site teachers by email when establishing a six-fifths assignment position.
 Interested teachers shall have 48 hours to notify the site administrator that they wish to be considered. - 6.7 Unit members will not be asked to accept a six-fifths assignment until this process is complete.
-The Association President shall also be notified when the Section 6 process is complete. - 6.8 Eligibility for a six-fifths assignment is limited to permanent unit members, ideally, with more than one year of teaching experience at the school site. - 6.9 A six-fifth assignment does not relieve the unit member of the normal co-curricular supervision or professional responsibilities at the school site. - 6.10 The association may be grievant for the purposes Article IV, Section 6.
+The Association President shall also be notified when the Section 6 process is complete. - 6.8 Ideally, eligibility for a six-fifths assignment is limited to permanent unit members with more than one year of teaching experience at the school site.
+After engaging in a conversation with SDTA to problem solve, if no permanent member is available to satisfy the need, the six-fifths position may be offered to a probationary or temporary unit member, provided the member has at least three (3) years experience teaching in the subject area at the high school level. - 6.9 A six-fifth assignment does not relieve the unit member of the normal co-curricular supervision or professional responsibilities at the school site. - 6.10 The association may be grievant for the purposes Article IV, Section 6.